interlock-network/bouncer/README.md

 # Authorizing Interlock-Bouncer for your server

-Visit the following URL to authorize Interlock-bouncer to run on your own
+Visit the following URL to authorize Interlock-Bouncer to run on your own
 server:
 https://discord.com/api/oauth2/authorize?client_id=966558765799342131&permissions=1641751637056&scope=bot